-The Board of Trustees approved this policy statement on November 8, 1996.
+1 The Board of Trustees approved this policy statement on November 8, 1996.
 The Board of Trustees adopted a subsequent motion which emphasized the view of the Board that consensual amorous or sexual relations between faculty and students are discouraged.
-Other relevant policies include "Supervision of Academic Work by Relatives" and "Conflict of Interest in Employment"
+2. Other relationships include "Supervision of Academic Work by Palatives" and "Conflict of Interact in Employment".